Persian Language & Culture and Modern Standard Arabic Language Studies

 A measure of the program’s effectiveness is the success of students’ ability to achieve a beginning level of communicative competence in Persian and Modern Standard Arabic.
 Student learning outcomes based on a combination of American Council on the Teaching of Foreign Languages (ACTFL) and the U.S. Interagency Language Roundtable Language Skill Level Descriptions will be developed over the course of the grant period to identify listening, speaking, reading and writing criteria in each of the two languages.
 This will provide direct and indirect measures of student learning in achieving this level of communicative competence.
 A sample of likely course objectives and student learning outcomes is provided here.

-We are utterly grateful for the generous support of the Roshan Cultural Heritage Institute for the Persian Language and Culture Studies at California State University, Fresno.
+We are utterly grateful for the generous support of the Roshan Cultural Heritage Institute for the Persian Language and Culture Studies Program at California State University, Fresno.